MailOnline/VPAIDFLASHClient/README.md

 Flash is reponsible of:
   - load the ad Unit
   - expose ad Unit interface to outside
+  - using the **uniqueid** to identify the swf

 TODO
 ===============
-  - handle the swfobject with different id's
+  - expose all the API
+  - try to implement flex unit tests
+  - fix issue of copying in gulp
-  - make js create the swfobject to load the flash vpaid
+  - make unit test to js api
-  - create externalinterface so flash/js can communicate

 JS
 ==